HuanLab/JPA/README.md

     ## F5 44.99868 1274.340 1201.896 1290.801 80583.88      1    PP
     ## F6 44.99868 1274.340 1201.896 1290.801 80583.88      1    PP

-# Part 3: MS2 recognition Feature Identification
+# Part 3: MS2 Recognition-Based Feature Identification

 Please do not use this function when processing full-scan or DIA data set!
 After PP features have been extracted, MR feature